uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 1. Sign into [developer hub](https://developer.service.hmrc.gov.uk/api-documentation) and register your application for sandbox testing.
 2. Review the API documentation and Income Tax end-to-end service guide.
-3. Test ITSA endpoints and develop software application, any queries during this phase should be sent to <SDSTeam@hmrc.gov.uk:SDSTeam@hmrc.gov.uk>.
+3. Test ITSA endpoints and develop software application, any queries during this phase should be sent to <SDSTeam@hmrc.gov.uk>.
 4. Register your application for production credentials by creating a production application within your developer hub account and completing the requested sections.
 5. Testing document sent to the developer by email.
 6. Provide testing logs and credentials used for testing to HMRC.